piskvorky/sparsesvd/README.txt

 Installation
 ------------

-You'll need NumPy and Scipy, two Python packages for scientific computing.
+In order to install sparsesvd, you'll need NumPy and Scipy, two Python packages for scientific computing.
-You need to have them installed prior to installing sparsesvd; if you don't have them yet, you can get them from <http://www.scipy.org/Download>.
+You can get them from <http://www.scipy.org/Download>.

 The simple way to install `sparsesvd` is::